 \subsection{QM/MM calculations}

-The model preparation based on the crystal structure of Slr1393g3\cite{5dfx} can be found in detail elsewhere.\cite{Wiebeler2019,Wiebeler2019_2,Rao2021} Briefly, the structures of both Pr and Pg forms (PDB IDs: 5DFX and 5M82, respectively) were protonated and embedded in a TIP3P\cite{tip3p} water box, followed by MM optimization keeping the chromophore restrained to its crystal structure geometry.
+The models used for the simulations were based on the crystal structure of Slr-g3 and prepared as previously described.\cite{5dfx,Wiebeler2019,Wiebeler2019_2,Rao2021} Briefly, the structures of both Pr and Pg forms (PDB IDs: 5DFX and 5M82, respectively) were protonated and embedded in a TIP3P\cite{tip3p} water box, followed by MM optimization keeping the chromophore restrained to its crystal structure geometry.
 In this work, starting with the MM optimized structures, all solvent atoms distant more than 3.5~$\mathrm{\AA}$ of the chromophore were removed from the structure and a preliminary QM/MM optimization was performed at XTB2\cite{Grimme19}:ff14SB\cite{Simmerling15} level of theory using the ORCA\cite{ORCA} software package.
 The QM region contains 86 atoms (Fig. \ref{intro}), which includes the chromophore and the side chain of its binding cysteine residue.
 A hydrogen link atom is used to saturate the truncated bond between the C$_{\alpha}$ and C$_{\beta}$ carbons of the cysteine sidechain.
 A second QM/MM optimization was carried out at the B3LYP\cite{Becke92}/6-31G*\cite{Pople98}:ff14SB level of theory with Grimme's D3 dispersion correction with Becke-Johnson damping\cite{Grimme11} using the Gaussian16\cite{Gaussian16} software package.
 During this step, all MM atoms were kept fixed to their spatial positions, and the PCB pyrrole hydrogens were replaced by deuterium atoms.
 The optimized structures were subject to IR spectra calculation using the harmonic approximation.
 In this step the propionate groups of the chromophore were fixed.
 For calculating the 2D IR spectrum we followed the procedure by Mukamel et al.\cite{Mukamel2003,Mukamel2003_2}, focusing on the harmonic modes between 1600 and 1800~cm$^{-1}$.
 These include the two C=O stretches of rings A and D, the three C=C stretches of the methine bridges, and the C=C stretch inside ring D (right panel of Fig. \ref{intro}).
 These modes were subject to anharmonic frequencies, overtones and combination bands, calculation using second order perturbation theory\cite{Barone2004,Barone2005}, as implemented in the Gaussian16 package.
 It was validated by Geva et. al.\cite{Geva09} against full diagonalization of the vibronic Hamiltonian and was within good agreement.
 The final 2D IR signal was calculated by non-linear response theory\cite{hamm11} using the anharmonic frequencies and the harmonic IR intensities.
 The homogeneous dephasing time T$_2$ was taken as 1.0~ps.